evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 6 hours and 0 minutes.

 {{< sitefiguresized thumb="models/volvo/c40/C40_recharge_single_motor/charging_1_st.jpg" title="Volvo C40 Recharge Single Motor" width="3000" height="2000"  >}}